eliotharper/ha-selectronic/README.md

 After this setup, when you turn the switch on, it will immediately toggle off, sending a 12V pulse signal to start or stop the generator depending on its current state.

-Next, configure the Digital Input in the SP Pro settings.
-This should be performed by a qualified Selectronic installer, but it can also be done remotely via Configuration Settings > Inputs/Outputs.
+Next, configure the Digital Input in the SP LINK.
+This should be performed by a qualified Selectronic installer[^1] (which they can do remotely), and be configured via Configuration Settings > Inputs/Outputs.

 Finally, you can add the Shelly switch to your Home Assistant dashboard as a card, as shown in the dashboard example above.

+[^1]: I highly recommend Tony Smith who has 15+ years experience in installing Selectronics inverters.
+His contact number is +61 457 573 794.